phpearth/docs/security/configuration.md

 ---
-title: "How to Use Configuration in PHP Applications?"
+title: "Configuration in PHP Applications"
-updated: "September 28, 2016"
+updated: "October 2, 2016"
+permalink: "/article/configuration-in-php-applications/"
-permalink: "/faq/configuration-in-php-applications/"
+redirect_from: "/faq/configuration-in-php-applications/"
 ---

+Sooner or later you'll need to make configuration for application which defines values such as usernames, passwords, database access, API keys, email settings and similar.

+## Formats

 Application configuration can be defined in all sorts of formats and places.
-From the regular PHP files:
+From the regular PHP files, [YAML](http://yaml.org/), INI, XML, JSON, and other file formats such as [NEON](https://ne-on.org/) or it can be defined even in the database.
+Whatever is suitable for your project case and also readability.

+PHP:

 ```php
 <?php